Bergen County Pet Custody Lawyer

 Helping Families Negotiate Favorable Pet Custody Agreements Across Bergen County, NJ

-At Arons & Solomon, we understand how tough it can be to get a divorce.
+At Arons & Solomon Divorce Lawyer, we understand how tough it can be to get a divorce.
 We appreciate how much harder it becomes when issues like pet custody arise.
 We’re here to help you fight to get the very best outcome for your four-legged friend or other family pet.

 Since 1994, our family law and divorce lawyers have represented clients across Northern New Jersey.